microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 We could make the `glomToLastWindow` property even more powerful by accepting a combined `bool`/enum value:
-- `true` or `"always"`: always glom to the most recent window, regardless of desktop
+- `"always"`: always glom to the most recent window, regardless of desktop.
+This also suppresses the creation of new windows, including tearing out tabs, or windows created by `newWindow` actions.
+See [Single Instance Mode](#scenario-single-instance-mode) for more details.
+- `"lastWindow"`: always glom to the most recent window, regardless of desktop.
-- `"sameDesktop"`: Only glom if there's an existing window on this virtual desktop, otherwise create a new window
+- `true` or `"sameDesktop"`: Only glom if there's an existing window on this virtual desktop, otherwise create a new window.
+This will be the new default value.
 - `false` or `"never"`: Never glom, always create a new window.
+This is technically the current behavior of the Terminal.

 ### Handling the current working directory